 And, just for the record: The future of file formats in Gromacs is TrajNG, which will gradually become the new standard we use (it's just not written by default - yet)!

-#10 Updated by Mark Abraham over 3 years ago
+#10 Updated by Mark Abraham almost 4 years ago

 - Category changed from analysis tools to core library